PsychNeuro/ed1/book/glossary.md

 #### cones
 are the color-sensitive +receptors in the +retina predominantly located in the central +fovea and surrounding visual field.
 There are three different color sensitivities: low frequency (red), medium frequency (green), and high frequency (blue), and all of the colors of the rainbow are encoded as different mixtures of these three primary colors.

+#### confederate
+is a person who appears to be a random participant in an experiment, but is actually part of the research team, and performs specified behaviors needed to accomplish the study objectives.

 #### consciousness
 is the +subjective feeling of awareness of internal thoughts and perceptions.
 The "hard" problem of consciousness is associated with its inherent subjectivity, meaning that it is beyond the reach of any +objective +scientific-method and only truly accessible to individual human beings, ultimately only to *you*.
 In the brain, conscious states are those associated with widespread patterns of activity across multiple brain areas.